jeanbahnik/jeanbahnik.github.io/_posts/2020-09-01-communicate-and-collaborate-book.md

 ---
-layout: post
+layout: page
 permalink: /communicate-and-connect-book/
-title: 'Communicate and Connect'
+title: 'First, say hello'
 author: jeanbahnik
 excerpt: Analogies and stories to help you bridge the communication gap between engineering teams and the business.
 # thumbnail: